-After numerous studies can prove intermittent fasting’s health benefits, the interest in fasting is rising steadily.
-Perhaps it does not also come by chance that almost every culture or religion embodies fasting traditionally.
+After numerous studies prove intermittent fasting’s health benefits, the interest in fasting is rising.
+Perhaps it does not come by chance that almost every culture or religion traditionally embodies fasting.

 What is Intermittent Fasting?